Neato Botvac D4 Connected Review

 Hard Surface Cleaning

-This robot again delivered a great performance in the edges and corner test, only leaving a small strip of leftover debris, but it definitely didn't clean as closely as the other Neato models that have rotating side brush.
+This robot again delivered a great performance in the edges and corner test, only leaving a small strip of leftover debris, but it definitely didn't clean as closely as the other Neato models that have a rotating side brush.

 However, the D4's performance plummeted in our flour cleaning test, leaving a visible residue across the surface of the hardwood floor and failed to get any of the flour out of the cracks between the boards.
 Fortunately, it did much better at collecting oats and rice from the hard floors, only leaving some tiny fragments behind in both of these tests.